Domino® Sugar Product FAQs

 Q. What is sugar?

-A. Sugar is a carbohydrate that is created naturally in all fruits and vegetables.
+A. Sugar is a carbohydrate that is created in all fruits and vegetables.
 It is produced during the process of photosynthesis by which plants capture sunlight and convert it into food and energy.

 Q. What is the shelf life of sugar?

 A. Sugar, properly stored (tightly closed and in a dry place), has an indefinite shelf life because it does not support microbial growth.
+Even though the shelf life of sugar is indefinite, granulated sugar is best when used within 3 years of purchase and confectioners’ sugar is best when used within 2 years of purchase.

 Q. What is the difference between light brown and dark brown sugar?